Software apps and online services

 The circuit layout is shown below, with the 4066 IC wired to the switches of the coffee machine, and the Ultra96.
 The 'theoretical coffee machine' and 4066 interface will be represented by 8 LEDs in this project, as it proves the point (and I don't have a spare coffee machine to hack within the contest period)!

 We'll us the PS GPIOs, which can be controlled in python using the Pynq GPIO module.
+There are good examples on controlling the pins in Jupyter.
 This module interacts with Linux’s GPIO Sysfs API.
 In the same way, we can interface the User controllable LEDs, available in the sysfs at:

 /sys/class/leds/ds2 /sys/class/leds/ds3 /sys/class/leds/ds4 /sys/class/leds/ds5